-- 1. In Websense Manager, go to Settings > Directory Services. - 2.
+- 1. Go to Settings > General > Directory Services. - 2.
 Make sure that Active Directory (Native Mode) is selected under Directories, near the top of the page. - 3.
 Click Advanced Directory Settings. - 4.
 Under Character Set, click MBCS.
 You may have to scroll down to see this option. - 5.
 Click OK to cache the change.
 Changes are not implemented until you click Save All.